josephAnda/josephAnda.github.io/README.md

-##  This project is intended to create an online portfolio using HTML, CSS, and Javascript
+##  This portfolio incorporates the MVC paradigm and showcases some of my most recent work